haotianzh/scistree2doc/docs/index.md

 #### Single-cell DNA-seq
 Recent developments in single-cell sequencing have greatly facilitated the inference of cell lineage trees.
 However, single-cell data are sparse and noisy, and the size of single-cell data is increasing rapidly.
-Accurate inference of cell lineage tree from large single-cell data is computationally challenging, There are multiple types of errors:
+Accurate inference of cell lineage tree from noisy single-cell data is computationally challenging, There are some common types of errors:
 - Allelic dropout
 - Sequencing error
 - Coverage